Where can I find the academic integrity policy?

 That depends on how your multiple applications are split up over the NYU schools.
 You can apply concurrently to as many NYU schools as you wish.
 Some schools allow you to apply to multiple programs.
 However, the MS in Data Science is part of the Graduate School of Arts and Science, which permits only one application at a time.

 May I take courses without applying for a degree?

 Yes, we do admit non-degree students.
 See GSAS Non-Degree and Visiting Student Application for Admission page for more information on the application process.
 There is a limit on the number of such courses you can take as a non-degree student.

 I’m currently a student at NYU.
 How can I apply for the MS in Data Science?

 Students enrolled in any other NYU graduate program must submit a new application.
 NYU students enrolled in a Courant graduate degree must also submit a new application.
 Students in a Courant graduate program cannot apply for a transfer.

 Do I have enough programming experience?

-See the admission requirements for the prerequisite information.
+See our Master’s Admission Requirements page for the prerequisite information.